romanchechyotkin/pg_doorman/documentation/docs/reference/settings.md

 The minimum number of connections to maintain in the pool for this user.
 This helps with performance by keeping connections ready.
 If specified, it must be less than or equal to pool_size.

 Default: `None`.

+### server_lifetime

+Close server connections for this user that have been opened for longer than this value, in milliseconds.
+Only applied to idle connections.
+If not specified, the pool's server_lifetime setting is used.

+Default: `None` (uses pool setting).